-This move helped facilitate the issuance of five green bonds (totalling US\$420 million) to finance renewable energy and energy efficiency projects.
+This move helped facilitate the issuance of five green bonds (totaling US\$420 million) to finance renewable energy and energy efficiency projects.
 The roadmap also commits Morocco to pursue greater regional cooperation in developing green capital markets.
 As a result of this regional commitment, the AMMC, along with 20 other regulators and exchanges, initiated the Marrakech Pledge for Fostering Green Capital Markets in Africa (there are 26 signatories to the Pledge at this time).
-This continental coalition of African capital markets and exchanges aims to realign capital markets with climate change commitments by extending risk-based governance to socio-environmental risks and developing sustainable financial instruments and products.
+13 This continental coalition of African capital markets and exchanges aims to realign capital markets with climate change commitments by extending risk-based governance to socio-environmental risks and developing sustainable financial instruments and products.
 Capacity building is one of the five pillars of the 2016 Roadmap for aligning the Moroccan financial sector with sustainable development.
 In 2018, the Moroccan Capital Market Authority included a module on sustainable finance in its professionals' licensing framework.
 As one of the commitments under the 2016 roadmap for aligning the Moroccan financial sector with sustainable development, the AMMC has launched a public consultation regarding the rules governing the disclosure requirements of publicly traded companies should evolve to integrate sustainability-related information.
 The AMMC has also authorized 2 SRI funds and assisted the Casablanca stock exchange on the process of creating an ESG index to create a valid benchmark for Responsible investment strategies.

 In respect of Kenya, the jurisdiction does not distinguish sustainable asset classes from other investment asset classes.
-The Kenyan Capital Markets Act and the Capital Markets Regulations provide the regulatory framework for issuance of all asset class investments.
-Nevertheless, the Capital Markets Authority (CMA) Kenya is in the midst of developing the Kenya Green Bonds Guidelines, in collaboration with the Nairobi Securities Exchange, Climate Bonds Initiatives, Kenya Bankers Association, Financial Sector Deepening Africa, Dutch Development Bank FMO and IFC.
+The Capital Markets Authority (CMA) Kenya in collaboration with the Nairobi Securities Exchange, Climate Bonds Initiatives, Kenya Bankers Association, Financial Sector Deepening Africa, Dutch Development Bank FMO and IFC developed the Kenya Green Bonds Guidelines following which the regulatory framework for issuance and listing of green bonds was developed.
+The framework came into effect in January 2019 and provides for issuances compliant with the Green Bonds Principles, Climate Bonds Standard or such other standards that may be approved by the CMA.
+The framework further provides for eligibility criteria for independent reviewers and disclosure and continuing reporting obligations.